Update: ‘Release Date,’ ‘MINI is going all-electric,’ and ‘BMW Group E-Mobility Roadmap’ sections updated.

 The MINI Countryman Electric should start heading to global dealerships around Summer 2024.
 MINI head Stefanie Wurst has said that the next-gen Countryman “will definitely help” the company in the U.S. It’s safe to assume Wurst anticipates that based on the model’s enlarged dimensions, which should increase its appeal in the U.S. That said, we’re awaiting confirmation for the U.S. launch of the Countryman EV model.

 As per a report filed by MotoringFile in February 2023, production of the Countryman Electric’s SE variant will begin in March 2024.
 The table also mentions the regular Countryman EV (U25 EV Countryman) which is the second zero-emissions variant.
 The combustion-engined Countryman will precede the all-electric model to the production line in November 2023, as per the same story.

 MotoringFile reports that MINI could bring down the pure-electric version of the Countryman to the U.S. market.
 While BMW has yet to make plans to launch the iX1 in the country, the Countryman EV, since it is cheaper and aimed at a different demographic, makes sense to be launched locally, says MotoringFile.

 MINI is going all-electric

-Of the three BMW Group brands BMW, MINI, and Rolls-Royce, MINI will go fully electric first.
+Of the three BMW Group brands, MINI will go fully electric first.
 The German conglomerate has revealed that all MINI models from the early 2030s will run only on electricity.
 The company plans to cease the development of combustion-engine models in 2025.
 Even the last combustion engine MINI will have an electrified variant.

 BMW Group E-Mobility Roadmap